 Carbohydrates have gotten a lot of bad rap lately.
-New low-carb diets keep popping up every day with claims of turning us into slender, energetic machines if only we stop consuming all carbs altogether.
+Low-carb diets claim tof turn us into slender, energetic machines if only we stop consuming all carbs altogether.
 And yet our society is growing fatter and unhealthier year by year… What’s going on?

 Have you ever wondered if departing from the traditions of our ancestors might have made us much more sick as a society today?
 A lot of great nations of the ancient times relied on starchy foods in their everyday diet:

 - – Mayans and Aztecs (Central America) – corn;

 - – Incas (South America) – white and sweet potatoes;

 - – Asian nations – rice, legumes, wheat, rye;

 - – Africa – millet, sorghum, sweet potatoes;